 Happy St. Patrick’s Day, you Irish folk!

-One of the things that theological and political liberals get wrong in the name of “tolerance” and “diversity” is a total misunderstanding of the claims and teachings of Jesus Christ and how those claims and teachings are to affect our everyday lives.
+One of the things theological and political liberals get wrong in the name of “tolerance” and “diversity” is their total misunderstanding of the claims and teachings of Jesus Christ and how those claims and teachings are supposed to affect our everyday lives.